dmsc/fastbasic/compiler/USAGE.md

 Extending the language
 ----------------------

-The FastBasic compiler is extensible, the syntax is read at compilation time from various files with the grammar and compilation rules (the `.syn` files in the `syntax` folder).
+The FastBasic compiler is extensible.
+The syntax is read at compilation time from various files with the grammar and compilation rules (the `.syn` files in the `syntax` folder).

-The following sections show how to add simple functions and statements to the language, you can look at the existing syntax files for more advanced usage.
+The following sections show how to add simple functions and statements to the language.
+You can look at the existing syntax files for more advanced usage.

 ### Adding new functions